jtpaulo/jtpaulo.github.io/_pages/teaching.md

 # Teaching

-**2021/2022** - Lecturer of the Cloud Computing Services and Applications class (responsible) (fourth year of the MIEI course in Informatics Engineering, U. Minho).
+**2021/2022** - Lecturer of the Cloud Computing Services and Applications class (responsible) (first year of the MEI MSc course in Informatics Engineering, U. Minho), and the operating systems practical class (second year of the LEI BSc course in Informatics Engineering, U. Minho).

 **2020/2021** - Lecturer of the system benchmarking & deployment class (responsible), the data center administration practical class (fourth year of the MIEI course in Informatics Engineering, U. Minho), and the operating systems practical class (second year of the MIEI course in Informatics Engineering, U. Minho).